 Getting veterans’ disability benefits from the U.S. Department of Veterans Affairs is often a complex, confusing and frustrating task.
 It’s a difficult process for anybody.
-Many deserving veterans receive less than they deserve because they cannot get through the VA bureaucracy.
+Many deserving veterans receive less than they are entitled to because they cannot get through the VA bureaucracy.

 We have experience successfully guiding veterans’ cases through the VA appeals process.
 Our work litigating issues in VA claims at the federal appellate court level has resulted in case law that has changed VA rules to help not only our clients, but all veterans.

 We know the way forward.